 — Portland Timbers (@TimbersFC) November 23, 2015

 Ferguson completed the whole 90 minutes against Arsenal despite breaking his ribs after half an hour.
-The midfielder ended his playing career at Clyde, where he also had a spell as manager, but was declared bankrupt with debts of £1.4million last year.
+The midfielder ended his playing career at Clyde, where he also had a spell as manager, but was declared bankrupt with debts of £1.4million in 2017.

 Never forget that he was almost replaced at Rangers by Andres Iniesta.

-He eventually re-signed for St Patrick’s Athletic before retiring in 2015 due to injuries.
-A brief return for Bluebell United last year ended in November when he twisted his knee in training, and he retired once more.
+He eventually re-signed for St Patrick’s Athletic before being forced to retire in 2015.
+A brief return for Bluebell United in 2017 ended in November when he twisted his knee in training, and he retired once more.

-Martins, who came off the bench to score the winner at Wembley, now plays for Shanghai Shenhua, firing the side to victory in the Chinese Cup last year.
+Martins, who came off the bench to score the winner at Wembley, now plays for Shanghai Shenhua, firing the side to victory in the Chinese Cup in 2017.

-The midfielder rejoined Birmingham last year after six years away, while Beausejour, who went on to win the FA Cup with Wigan Athletic, is back in his native country with Universidad de Chile, having also won back-to-back Copa America titles in recent years.
+The midfielder rejoined Birmingham in 2017 after six years away, while Beausejour, who went on to win the FA Cup with Wigan Athletic, is back in his native country with Universidad de Chile, having also won back-to-back Copa America titles in recent years.

-Bowyer’s career has come full circle after he joined Charlton, the club where he started out his playing career, as assistant manager last year.
+Bowyer’s career has come full circle after he joined Charlton, the club where he started out his playing career, as assistant manager in 2017.

-He also owns a carp fishing lake in France.
+He became manager the following year and also owns a carp fishing lake in France.
 Honest.